TheresaLui/SelfHelpContent_v2/articles/partnercenter/azure-plan-earned-credits.md

 ## **Recommended Steps**

-* Partner should verify they have an active MPN agreement and valid RBAC role to receive earned credit for the Azure assets they manage.
+* Partner should verify they have an active MPN agreement and valid RBAC role to receive earned credit for the Azure assets they manage
-* Indirect provider should verify that either themselves or their indirect reseller (or both) has 24x7 operational control and management of the customer's Azure resources in CSP.
+* Indirect provider should verify that either themselves or their indirect reseller (or both) has 24x7 operational control and management of the customer's Azure resources in CSP
 * If partner has lost RBAC they can [Reinstate admin privileges for Azure CSP subscriptions](https://docs.microsoft.com/partner-center/revoke-reinstate-csp)

 ## **Recommended Documents**